madebyshawnx/madebyshawnx/README.md

 <img src="https://raw.githubusercontent.com/madebyshawnx/CyberRange/main/Asset/homebanner2.svg" width="100%" />

-# Welcome to my tech stack

-A collection of products, labs, and learning artifacts I have personally designed, built, tested, and deployed across product, AI, IT, the cloud and cybersecurity.
-Some are live and out in the wild.
-Others show how I explore ideas, solve problems, and turn what I learn into useful products.
+My tech stack is a collection of products, labs, and learning artifacts I have personally designed, built, tested, and deployed across product management , AI, IT, the cloud and cybersecurity.
+Some are live and out in the wild, while others show how I explore ideas and solve problems.

 **Click around.
 Explore the work.
 See how I think, build, and ship.**